Issues tracker

 • Continued support and offer from SEND Teams and learning Inclusion to support inclusive practice in schools.

-• Continue to embed practice around being a trauma informed city - joint funding for initiatives designed to improve the wellbeing of children, young people and families in Leeds.
+• Continue to embed practice around being a trauma informed city.

 • Ordinarily Available Toolkit developed so all schools, settings and other services across the partnership are clear on what inclusive SEND provision looks like.